 On March 17, 2022, plaintiffs James Harris and Adam Vignola ("Plaintiffs"), putative stockholders of the Company, filed a shareholder derivative action in the Delaware Court of Chancery nominally on behalf of the Company against the Company's directors (Squire Junger, James Neuhauser, Edward Rensi and Andrew Wiederhorn (the "Individual Defendants")), and the Company's majority stockholder, Fog Cutter Holdings, LLC (collectively with the Individual Defendants, "Defendants").
 Plaintiffs assert claims of breach of fiduciary duty in connection with the Company's June 2021 recapitalization transaction.
+On May 27, 2022, Defendants filed a motion to dismiss Plaintiff's complaint (the "Motion").
+Argument on the Motion was heard on November 17, 2022 and again on February 23, 2023, and the Court took its decision under advisement.
+To date, the Court has not issued a ruling on the Motion, nor has the Court issued a scheduling order in this matter.
+Defendants dispute the allegations of the lawsuit and intend to vigorously defend against the claims.
 As this matter is still in the early stages, we cannot predict the outcome of this lawsuit.
 This lawsuit does not assert any claims against the Company.
-However, subject to certain limitations, we are obligated to indemnify our directors in connection with the lawsuit and any related litigation or settlements amounts, which may be time-consuming, result in significant expense and divert the attention and resources of our management.
-An unfavorable outcome may exceed coverage provided under our insurance policies, could have an adverse effect on our financial condition and results of operations and could harm our reputation.
+However, subject to certain limitations, we are obligated to indemnify our directors in connection with defense costs for the lawsuit and any related litigation, which may exceed coverage provided under our insurance policies, and thus could have an adverse effect on our financial condition and results of operations.
+The lawsuit and any related litigation also may be time-consuming and divert the attention and resources of our management.